Preparing Samples For Bee Disease Diagnosis or Pesticide Analysis

 Your colony died, you performed a hive autopsy, yet still you’re unsure what happened to your bees.
-If you have an ever nagging curiosity about what happened, that may leave you lying awake at night (like I do), or you simply want to be sure your frames are safe to reuse and are not contaminated with disease or pesticide, you can send your bees and comb away for Bee Disease Diagnosis or Pesticide Analysis.
+If you have a large number of dead or dying colonies and want to know why, or an ever nagging curiosity about what happened that leaves you lying awake at night, or you simply want to check if your comb and equipment are safe to reuse and not contaminated with diseases or pesticides, you can send your samples away for Bee Disease Diagnosis, Pesticide Analysis, or Viral Analysis.

 The first thing to do after you discover a dead hive is to autopsy the colony and look for signs of disease, varroa or anything you think may have caused the colonies demise.
 For help, please read How To Autopsy A Honey Bee Colony here.
 Often times when a hive gets weakened, many different symptoms will show up as the hive is less able to take care of itself.
 In this situation, diagnosing what the actual killer was can be confusing.
 The more pieces of the puzzle you have, the easier it will be to solve the mystery of your colonies demise.